taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 <summary id="step-1-identify-criteria"><strong>Step 1: Identify Criteria</strong></summary>

 - **Crimes:**
-  Out of all the crime categories that exist, I chose 7 that closely resembled property-related or adjacent crimes that would factor into the ranking:
+  Out of all the crime categories that exist, I chose 7 that closely resemble property-related or adjacent crimes that would factor into the ranking:
   - Destruction/Damage/Vandalism of Property
   - Burglary/Breaking & Entering
   - Larceny/Theft Offenses